-Hussain is leading the Business development for the Central Region.
-He has 16 years of solid working experience being in managerial positions in various companies in the region.
+Hussain is heading the Business development department (Central Region) whithin GFC since 2018.
+He has 20 years of solid experience being in managerial positions in -Equipment Support Co.
+Ltd. Yanal Finance Company (Formerly Saudi ORIX Leasing Company) Ajil Services Financing Co. and various companies in the region.
 Hussain brings with him a wealth of knowledge and experience in various roles including Operations, Credit, Sales and marketing and other roles.
 He graduated with a Bachelor in Business Administration from King Faisal University.
+And Computer Networking Diploma.